coolmadan/Minor-Project-3/README.md

-In this Minor Project 3 , I have solved the N - Queens Problem.
+In this Minor Project , we have solved the N - Queens Problem using C++ programming language.